beyond88/samply/readme.txt

 Capture compelling and real customer by giving capability to order product sample.

-**🔥 Button for Simple and Variable Product both:** Give access to order variable product as a sample.
+**🔥 Button for Simple and Variable Products both:** Give access to order variable product as a sample.

 ## 🚀 Backed By A Trusted Team ##